Posted by Masakim on March 04, 2003

 From "Encyclopedia of Word and Phrase Origins_ by Robert Hendrickson

-That yaller dog has broke his chain, and bit a n****r!
+That yaller dog has broke his chain, and bit a [word removed in order to comply with Google's Publisher Policy]!
 (J.S.
 Jones, _Green Mountain Boys_, 1833)

 The presiding officer had lost control, and a surging crowd of yellow dogs had the floor.
 (E.W.
 Nye, _Bill Nye & Boomerang_, 1894)